Review of the floppy disk as a storage medium, and the USB replacement

 ON ON ON -- (IMAGE MODE) 1.44mb size, 500kb MFM, 18x512, 300 RPM

 There are status lights in the front of the USB Floppy, one red (marked N/U) and one green (marked FD).
 Together they can be used to help diagnose issues, with the following chart.
-Look for a BRIGHT green and red light, there are internal lights in the unit and so the green and red lights may appear dimly lit.
+Look for a BRIGHT green and red light, there are internal lights in the unit and so the green and red lights may appear dimly lit, but please do not be confused.
+It will be a very bright light.

 Status Light Explanation